-The idea of starting a martial art can be daunting for anyone; after all they are a sport where physically hurting your opponent is the aim.
-However, the discipline and respect installed in each martial arts student is what makes it a safe and enjoyable experience.
+The idea of starting a martial art can be daunting for anyone; after all, they are a sport where physically hurting your opponent is the aim.
+However, the discipline and respect installed in each martial arts student are what make it a safe and enjoyable experience.

 In schools I have attended adult students receive as much, if not more, flak from the teachers if they do not practise the required discipline.
-I have often seen teachers not flinch at banning students who show misconduct in their class – martial arts can be dangerous, discipline is what makes the environment safe for all.
+I have often seen teachers not flinch at banning students who show misconduct in their class.

 Holding a grudge against the lower belt who submitted you, or the guy who accidentally kicked you in the mouth when training (BJJ is a non-striking sport) is not going to improve your game in any way; just like dwelling on a problem or issue isn’t going to improve your life.